docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

 To setup an example environment using Docker Machine, please run the commands that follow.

-> Feel free to skip this section if you already have a working Swarm cluster.
+> Feel free to skip the last three commands if you already have a working Swarm cluster.

 ```bash
 git clone https://github.com/vfarcic/docker-flow-proxy.git